Research Vice PresidentIDC Health InsightsSee Details

 Provider Industry Insights Session: Advancing Cloud Computing for Healthcare Providers – From IT Efficiency to Business InnovationTuesday, November 19,2013:2:15 PM - 3:00 PM

-Kevin Hooper is Senior Vice President and General Manager of NEC Corporation of America (NEC), a leading provider and integrator of advanced IT, networking, communications and biometric solutions for the enterprise, government and service provider markets.
-In his role, Mr. Hooper is responsible for NEC’s Enterprise Solutions and IT/Network Services businesses, which include the direct sale, delivery and support operations for the company’s extensive IT and network communications solutions and managed services to a broad base of enterprise customers and vertical industries.
+Kevin Hooper is Executive Vice President of NEC Corporation of America (NEC), a leading technology integrator providing solutions that improve the way people work and communicate.
+In his role, Mr. Hooper is responsible for NEC’s Enterprise business, which includes direct and channel sales as well as the solutions development, delivery and service operations that support the company’s extensive technology-based portfolio for a broad base of customers and vertical industries.

 Mr. Hooper is a proven leader with more than 20 years of business development and sales leadership experience, including previous executive positions with Hewlett Packard and IBM.
-At Hewlett Packard (HP) he served as VP of Networking Sales and prior to that as VP of HP Growth Accounts, Enterprise Servers, Storage and Networking.
+At Hewlett Packard (HP) he served as VP of Networking sales and prior to that was VP of HP Growth Accounts, Enterprise Servers, Storage and Networking.
 In this capacity he was responsible for a $3.2 billion revenue base and drove significant growth.

 Mr. Hooper has a B.S. in Mathematics and Statistics from the University of Sussex, England, and an M.S. in Engineering and Operations Research from the University of Massachusetts.